New research says taking paracetamol while pregnant may increase risk of baby having autism, ADHD, and low IQ

 So, can I take paracetamol in pregnancy?

 Paracetamol is usually the preferred choice of pain relief for pregnant moms.
-But even with something so mild, the medical recommendation is that if you must take it, then, take the lowest effective dose as infrequent as possible.
+But even with something so mild, the medical recommendation is that if you must take it, then,

 The National Health Service UK also says women, if possible, should not take any drugs in the first three months of pregnancy.